-The Australian and New Zealand Arts Therapy Association (ANZATA) is the leading arts therapy organisation in the Asia Pacific region, representing more than 600 members.
+The Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA) is the leading arts therapy organisation in the Asia Pacific region, representing more than 600 members.
 The organisation was first established in 1987 as the Australian National Art Therapy Association Inc. as a non-profit organisation.

 Arts therapy is a self-regulated profession.
-ANZATA provides accreditation to members with approved university qualifications and a minimum of 750 hours of supervised clinical training to be eligible to use the title Registered Arts Therapist.
-Arts therapists are required to complete annual continuing professional development activities to meet the professional standards as set out by ANZATA.
+ANZACATA provides accreditation to members with approved university qualifications and a minimum of 750 hours of supervised clinical training to be eligible to use the title Registered Arts Therapist.
+Arts therapists are required to complete annual continuing professional development activities to meet the professional standards as set out by ANZACATA.